Table of contents

-Benefits of LOTO for Workers and Employers
+Benefits of Loto for Workers and Employers

-Employees also see benefits by reducing downtime, costs, and liability associated with hazardous energy incidents.
 By preventing accidents and injuries, LOTO can improve the productivity, efficiency, quality, and morale of workers.
 Effective implementation can also help employers comply with OSHA regulations and avoid penalties, fines, lawsuits, or reputational damage.

 6 Steps of the Loto Procedure

-1. Prepare for shutdown:
+1. Prepare for shutdown

 The authorized employee should notify all affected employees (those who operate or use the machines or equipment) about the planned shutdown and the reason for it.

-2. Identify and isolate energy sources:
+2. Identify and isolate the power sources

-The authorized employee should locate and isolate all the energy sources (such as electrical outlets, switches, valves, plugs, etc.) that supply power to the machines or equipment.
+The authorized employee should locate and isolate all the hazardous energy sources (such as electrical outlets, switches, valves, plugs, etc.) that supply power to the machines or equipment.
 Isolating any stored or residual energy (such as pressure, gravity, springs, capacitors, etc.) is also recommended.

-3. Apply locks and tags:
+3. Apply locks and tags

-Applying a lockout device (such as a padlock, hasp, cable lock, etc.) with a unique key or combination to each energy-isolating device to prevent it from being operated or moved should be followed by the authorized employee.
 The authorized employee should also attach a tagout device (such as a tag, label, sign, etc.) to each lockout device to provide the required information, such as the name of the authorized employee, the date and time of the LOTO, and the reasoning.
 The tagout device should also warn other employees not to operate or remove the lockout device or attempt to start the machines or equipment.

-4. Verify zero energy state:
+4. Verify a zero energy state

 30+ Audit and inspection checklists free for download.

-5. Perform maintenance or repair work
+5. Perform the maintenance or repair work

 Types of Locks and Tags Used for Loto